 As an act of charity, anyone who believes they might have COVID-19 or one of its variants should stay home.

 |Small (25%)||FAITH FORMATION Classes to Resume||No|

-Faith Formation classes for the St. Joseph & St. Martin Parishes will resume in person for grades K though 7, in October for the 2021-2022 season.
+Faith Formation classes for the St. Joseph & St. Martin Parishes will resume in person for grades K though 7, on Wednesday October 6 for the 2021-2022 season.
 Look for information on classes and registration in the mail soon.
 Please return the registration form without delay so that books may be ordered.
 New registrations are being taken now.
 Call Ms. Betty at the Faith Formation office at 724-694-5359 ext 4 or the Cell is 724-989-5725.